-Mukhrino Field Station was established as a part of the UNESCO chair Environmental dynamics and global climate change of Yugra State University in 2009.
-It is equipped with modern facilities allowing conducting year-round long-term scientific research, scientific excursions, summer schools, workshops, symposia and other events at regional, national and international level.
+Mukhrino Field Station was established as a part of the UNESCO chair Environmental dynamics and global climate change (EDCC) of Yugra State University in 2009.
+It is equipped with modern facilities allowing conducting year-round long-term scientific research, scientific excursions, workshops, symposia and other events at national and international level.

-The station houses the state-of-art equipment for research.
-There are automatic weather stations, devices for hydrological monitoring, a wind generator and solar panels providing the field equipment with energy.
-The system for satellite internet access was established, which allows to have remote access to the equipment.
+The station houses the modern equipment for research.
+There are automatic weather stations, devices for hydrological monitoring, the equipment for micrometeorological observations by Eddy Covariance method, among others.
+A wind generator and solar panels providing the field equipment with energy.
+The system for satellite internet access was established which allows to have remote access to the equipment.

-The main topics of current scientific research are climate change, biodiversity (fauna, vegetation, mycology, bryology), carbon and water cycling of peat ecosystems and paleoecology of mire landscapes in West Siberia.
-The station is also used for analyses of climate change effects in peatland ecosystems and carbon balance, and the spatial comparison of key areas in S-N transects (57-67° N) as an analogue for climate change over time.
-The station houses specialists in vegetation science, remote sensing, mycology, hydrology, and greenhouse gas emission measurements.
+The main topics of current scientific research are climate change, biodiversity (fauna, vegetation, mycology, bryology), carbon and water cycling in peatland ecosystems and paleoecology of peatland landscapes in West Siberia.
+The station is also used for the spatial comparison of key areas in S-N transects as an analogue for climate change over time.
+The station houses specialists in vegetation science, remote sensing, mycology, hydrology and greenhouse gas emission measurements.

 Welcome to watch a movie about West Siberian peatlands and their research, filmed in Mukhrino in June 2019: